 First-Year Application Requirements

-Required Application Materials First-year applicants must submit the following materials by the appropriate deadline for Early Decision (November 15) or Regular Decision (January 1):
+First-year applicants must submit the following materials by the appropriate deadline for Early Decision (November 1) or Regular Decision (January 1):

-→ Learn about our options for the writing supplement.
+→ Learn more about our options for the writing supplement.

-- $60 Application Fee (non-refundable) or Fee Waiver (requested through Common App or Amherst's Quick Pass).
+- $65 Application Fee (non-refundable) or Fee Waiver (requested through Common Application, Coalition Application or Amherst's Quick Pass).

 - School Report